-See proxy-minor-uyuni.pdf.
+See Installation-and-upgrade > Proxy-minor-uyuni.

 4.2.1.
 Proxy - Major Upgrade

 Before you perform any proxy update, schedule a maintenance window.
 The clients registered to Uyuni through the proxy will not be able to connect to Uyuni while the update is in progress.
 For more information about maintenance windows, see Administration > Maintenance-windows.